thoughtbot/dns/book/chapters/debugging/dig.md

 ;; MSG SIZE  rcvd: 51
 ```

 In this case, we ask the name server `ns1.hover.com` what the A records are for `donkeyrentals.com`.
 You might think "Isn't this what we've been doing all along?"
-Yes and no. The first time we ask for `donkeyrentals.com`, it gets the uncached answer from `ns1.hover.com`.
+Yes, and no. The first time we ask for `donkeyrentals.com`, it gets the uncached answer from `ns1.hover.com`.
 But then our DNS server (or network router, or internet service provider, or myriad other places) stores it in their cache for a certain number of seconds, represented by the `900` (15 minutes) in the answer line.
 That number by the way is called _Time to live_ or _TTL_.

 Theoretically after those 15 minutes pass, we'll get the uncached answer again, or at least the cache will have updated to display more up-to-date information if anything has changed.